Understanding Social Security Disability Benefits

 • Inability to perform any Job/Sedentary Work

-Is my case reviewed after I am awarded Social Security Disability
+Is my case reviewed after I am awarded Social Security Disability Benefits (SSD/SSI)?

 • Yes.
 You must continue to see your doctors on a regular basis.